 - How much salt is enough? – There is no magic formula for salt to cabbage ratio – it’s just a personal preference.
 As a starting point, try 1 Tablespoons of sea salt to one head of cabbage.
 More salt will slow the fermentation process; less will speed it up.
 Ferments with less salt may be more prone to surface molds though.
 Some people ferment with no salt but I think that would be too bland.
 And you take a risk of having mold growing in the jar.
 Nor worth the risk, in my opinion.
 I like it a bit salty so I can eat it with meals.

 - Whitish film or mold on top – If the cabbage is exposed to air, it will develop mold.
 That’s why I like using the large cabbage leaves to cover the top, just in case the cabbage pieces float to the top.
 Sometimes, especially if the room temperature is hot, you may see a thin white film on top.
 This is ok.
 It’s safe to discard it and eat what’s underneath.
-There are special ferment crock pots like THESE (affiliate) to eliminate possible mold issue but I never had to use any special crock pots for making any fermented foods.
+There are special ferment crock pots like this fermenting crock pot (Amazon Affiliate) to eliminate possible mold issue but I never had to use any special crock pots for making any fermented foods.
 Some people use the open-crock method where your veggies are in a bowl and a plate on top but no lid.
 I never used this method before and have no experience about the results.
 But others have used open crock pot method very successfully.

 - Floating white objects – perfectly normal and they are good for you.
 Mix it up and drink the juice.